scho3560/Sushi_Superheroes_project/README.md

 2 relationships

 Many-to-Many: species <-> habitable_zones
-A species can appear in many zones and a zone can contain many species, which is a many-to-many relationship (via a small join table)
+A species can appear in many zones, and a zone can contain many species, which is a many-to-many relationship (via a small join table)

 One-to-Many: sensors -> sensor_readings